jmccreight/wrf_hydro_tests/README.md

 are two parts: the taker and the test.
 The take_test script is a top-level driver routine which brings the two together and handles:

     1. Logging
     1. Setup of the candidate
     1. Taking of the test
     1. Tearing down the candidate (optional).
+    1. Exiting

-## Candidate specification file ##
+## The candidate ##

 A *candidate* is ALL the particulars of what is necessary to take a test.
+The candidate consists of two files:

+    1. The machine specification file, which is nearly static for a given machine.
+    1. The

 The candidate specification file (candidate\_spec\_file\_template.sh) is tailored by the user to specifiy the candidate.
 Broadly, these are the groups of "moving parts" or uniqueness to be specified for a candidate: